 Incentive awards under the 2008 Plan are subject to the discretion of the Compensation Committee.
-Therefore, it is generally not possible to determine the incentives awards that will be granted or awarded under the 2008 Plan in the future to any person or the incentive awards that would have been granted or awarded if the amendment and restatement of our 2008 Plan had been in effect in the year ended December 31, 2014.
-However, irrespective of whether the amendment and restatement of our 2008 Plan had been in effect in the year ended December 31, 2014.
-However, irrespective of whether the amendment and restatement of our 2008 Plan is approved, we expect to issue restricted stock and options to each of our non-employee directors following the annual meeting in accordance with our non-employee director compensation policy, which is described in more detail in the section titled "Director Compensation."
-Furthermore, information about awards granted in 2014 to our named executive officers can be found in the table under the heading "Grants of Plan-Based Awards" in the section titled "Executive Compensation."
+Therefore, it is generally not possible to determine the incentives awards that will be granted or awarded under the 2008 Plan in the future to any person or the incentive awards that would have been granted or awarded if this amendment to our 2008 Plan had been in effect in the year ended December 31, 2016.
+However, irrespective of whether the amendment to our 2008 Plan is approved, we expect to issue restricted stock and options to each of our non-employee directors following the Annual Meeting in accordance with our non-employee director compensation policy, which is described in more detail in the section titled "Director Compensation."
+Furthermore, information about awards granted in 2016 to our Named Executive Officers can be found in the table under the heading "Grants of Plan-Based Awards" in the section titled "Executive Compensation."